lexuancuong/aws-saa-c03/Databases.md

   - Use for: Social networks, recommendation engines, fraud detection
   - Up to 15 read replicas over 3 AZ
   - Automatic failover in < 30 seconds
+  - If the dataset has many relationships (e.g., friendships, likes) and queries frequently involve traversing these relationships.
+  - Graph databases like Neptune are specifically optimized for such scenarios.
+The query would involve traversing the graph to find "friends of AI", their videos, and then aggregating likes.

 ### **Neptune Streams**
 - Real-time ordered sequence of every change to your graph data